Meghashyamt/Python-pyls/README.md

 Include a LICENSE file (e.g., `LICENSE`) in your project directory with your preferred license (e.g., MIT License).

+###Install the Project:

+Now you can install your project using pip:

+pip install .

+Verify Installation:
+After installation, you should be able to run the pyls command:

+pyls

+You should see the output:
+LICENSE
+README.md
+ast
+go.mod
+lexer
+main.go
+parser
+token

 This setup will allow users to clone your repository, install your script as a packag